 Contracts are key to reliable, profitable business relationships and indeed the economy as a whole.
 Without contracts, little business would get done because nobody would trust anyone else to keep their promises.
 Because of how critical contracts are to the business world, the law goes to great lengths to protect them.
 One way this is done is by preventing third parties from unjustly interfering with contractual relationships.
 This has led to the creation of a cause of action known as tortious interference with contract.

 You may need legal assistance to pursue one of these lawsuits against another party.
 Or you may be accused of interfering with someone else’s contractual relationship.
 Either way, having skilled legal counsel on your side will make a difference.
-Count on the dedicated New York business law attorneys of Rosenbaum & Taylor.
+Count on the dedicated New York business litigation attorneys of Rosenbaum & Taylor.

-What Are the Elements of a Tortious Interference With Contract Claim?
+Proving a Tortious Interference With Contract Claim

 The Existence of a Valid Contract

 The plaintiff and a third party must have a legal, enforceable contract between them.
-The defendant will usually not be an employee or agent of either the plaintiff or the other contract party.
+The defendant will usually not be an employee or agent of either the plaintiff or the other contracting party.
 Rather, the defendant acts as an outsider to the contractual relationship.

 The Defendant Knew About the Contract